Designing quantum chemistry algorithms with just-in-time compilation: Introduction

-JIT compilation benefits mixed precision algorithms in quantum chemistry, which naturally accelerate electron repulsion integrals by exploiting the Schwarz inequality \cite{terachem-mixed,quick-mixed}.
-Most tasks can be calculated in single-precision (FP32) as compared to the commonly-used double-precision (FP64).
+The Schwarz inequality provides rigorous upper bounds on integral magnitudes, enabling most shell quartets to be evaluated in single precision (FP32) rather than the conventional double precision (FP64) \cite{terachem-mixed,quick-mixed}.
+JIT compilation makes this mixed-precision approach particularly easy to implement: since precision is a compile-time parameter, the same source code generates both FP32 and FP64 kernels without code duplication.
+Most integral tasks can be calculated in single-precision as compared to the commonly-used double-precision.
 Single precision algorithms benefit quantum-chemistry computations in three key ways: (1) deep learning inference GPUs and consumer-grade GPUs typically feature far more FP32 units than FP64 units, consume less power, and are more readily available; (2) single-precision data occupy half the storage, allowing more values to reside in shared memory and registers, improving data locality and throughput; and (3) hardware-accelerated FP32 implementations of the exponential (exp) and error function (erf) offer 4×–8× speedups, alleviating what is a computational bottleneck in certain workloads.
-These benefits can be better utilized by JIT compilation without significant changes to the code.
+JIT compilation exploits all three advantages automatically: the same kernel source is compiled once for FP32 and once for FP64, with the compiler selecting the appropriate hardware intrinsics and register allocation for each precision — no manual code duplication required.

-{\bf Contributions}: 1) We introduce JIT to the quantum chemistry community and optimize the two-electron integral kernels (1q1t in Sec. \ref{sec:1qnt}) with compilation techniques.
-Our framework integrates seamlessly with the quantum chemistry package GPU4PySCF \cite{GPU4PySCF1, GPU4PySCF2} and is released as the open-source xQC library.
+{\bf Contributions}: 1) We introduce JIT to the quantum chemistry community and optimize the two-electron integral kernels (1q1t in Sec. \ref{sec:1t1q} and 1qnt in Sec. \ref{sec:1qnt}) with compilation techniques.
+Our framework integrates seamlessly with the quantum chemistry package GPU4PySCF \cite{GPU4PySCF1, GPU4PySCF2} and is released as the open-source JoltQC library.
 2) We develop a novel fragmentation algorithm for high angular momentum integrals, improving data locality and alleviating memory-bandwidth bottlenecks through multilevel reduction.
 3) We benchmark single-precision integral kernels under our JIT framework and demonstrate substantial performance gains when combining JIT compilation with our new algorithmic strategies.